dalnefre/tart-PEG/README.md

 Otherwise, no input is consumed.
 The result `value` is an _Array_ (possibly empty) of the matched values.

+### PEG.object(object)

+  * `object`: _Object_ An object containing expected property patterns.

+Match and consume the current input Token, if it matches `object`.
+Otherwise fail, consuming no input.
+On success, the result `value` is the consumed input Token.

 ### PEG.memoize(pattern, [name, [log]])
 #### PEG.packrat(pattern, [name, [log]])